ALSETLab/2017_ModelicaConf_VSC-HVDC_AVM_Model/README.md

 ## Development and contribution

-The library is developed by:
+The library is developed by [Mohammed Ahsan Adib Murad](https://github.com/ahsanKTH) and [Luigi Vanfretti](https://github.com/lvanfretti).

-Mohammed Ahsan Adib Murad

-Luigi Vanfretti

 Contributions are welcome via pull requests.